 How Long to Stay in Santorini

-Even one day in Santorini is worth a visit, but we promise you’ll want to stay longer than that!
+Even one day in Santorini is worth a visit and is long enough to hike from Fira to Oia and enjoy the village a bit, but we promise you’ll want to stay longer than that!

 To get the most out of what the island has to offer, we recommend spending a minimum of 3 full days in Santorini if at all possible, and you could easily spend a slow-paced and delightful week there without a problem.

 What to Pack for Your Santorini Honeymoon

 Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and the last thing you want is your honeymoon in Santorini to be interrupted by worrying about a crisis.
 We use and recommend Safety Wing for trips to Greece.

 Pacsafe — We can’t recommend our Pacsafe enough: this travel safe is affordable, sturdy, easy to pack, and will help keep your valuables safe in your hotel room (not that you should need to worry much about theft in Santorini, but it’s better to be safe than sorry!).

 International Driving Permit — If you’re coming from outside the EU and plan to rent a car during your trip to Santorini, you’ll need to make sure to acquire an International Driving Permit in your home country, before coming to Greece.
 It is required for all car rentals in Greece, and while the rental company may not ask for it, it’s not worth the risk of being refused a car once you arrive in Santorini or getting a fine if you’re pulled over to be without one.